TesseractCat/ginny-lover/readme.md

 Enable "Sound" in `config.json` to play a sound whenever char mode is toggled.
 This requires `ffplay`.

+Enable "Debug Mode" in `config.json` to show the data sent over serial to verify that the correct COM port has been selected.

 ## Dependencies

 Note you have to build the latest version of robotjs yourself, see https://github.com/octalmage/robotjs/issues/530.